Essenceia/essenceia.github.io/content/projects/dev_board.md

 | 18         | J1                                         | 1       | Adam Tech                   | MUSB-B5-S-RA-SMT-PP-T/R         | USB_B_Mini                  |                       | SMD          |                                     |
 | 19         | J4,J5                                    | 2       | Sullins Connector Solutions | PPTC252LFBN-RC                  | Conn_02x25_Odd_Even         |                       | Through Hole |                                     |

+For reference, I recently ordered components for 3 version 2 boards in Canda and spent `107 CAD` at Mouser.

 ## Version 2

+Now that the first version is up and running it is time to start thinking on imporvements for the second version.

 The first revision of the board uses the `STM32H750VBT6TR` MCU and this chip only has `128kB` of flash.